Scoliosis Treatment in Singapore at Balance Core

 - Specific corrective exercises and functional training to achieve optimal balance of the spine, in all 3 dimensions / planes

 In Singapore, Physiotherapy for scoliosis condition is not yet a routine treatment in the healthcare system.
-Traditionally when patients are diagnosed with scoliosis at a young age, the child gets to see a chiropractic doctor and the common advice given is to “wait and see” approach to see if the scoliosis progresses.
-If it worsens, the child may need to wear a brace or the chiropractic doctor may recommend surgery aiming at reducing the abnormal curvature.
+Traditionally when patients are diagnosed with scoliosis at a young age, the child gets to see a doctor and the common advice given is to “wait and see” approach to see if the scoliosis progresses.
+If it worsens, the child may need to wear a brace or the doctor may recommend surgery aiming at reducing the abnormal curvature.
 This reactive approach may lead to wasted opportunity to arrest the root cause of the problem while it is still mild, or lessen the impact even if it is more established.

 With proactive physiotherapy treatment aiming at reducing pain and muscular imbalances, and correction of postural or movement errors, the scoliosis condition may not progress into permanent changes.